 - “African Laborers for a New Empire: Iberia, Slavery, and the Atlantic World.”
 A Lowcountry Digital History Initiative (online public history exhibition) launched in Feb 2014.
 Hosted by the Lowcountry Digital Library at the College of Charleston.
-Co-authored with Charles Wise.
+Co-authored with Carl Wise.

 - “The Spanish Caribbean in the Colonial Period.”
 In Oxford Bibliographies in Latin American Studies, ed.
 Ben Vinson (New York: Oxford University Press, 2012). (web link)